-Robert and I are completely disenchanted with the hassle air travel so we’ve begun traveling by train!
-Living in central Aarhus, 15 minutes walk from the central station, we can reach pretty much anywhere in Europe by train… we can get to Prague in a day, which is pretty cool.
-A couple weekends ago, we took a long weekend by first class train to see the Christmas Markets in Hamburg.
+I’m completely disenchanted with the hassle of air travel so I’ve begun traveling by train!
+Living in central Aarhus, 15 minutes walk from the central station, I can reach pretty much anywhere in Europe by train… I can even get to Prague in a day, which is pretty cool.
+A couple weekends ago, I took a long weekend by first class train to see the Christmas Markets in Hamburg.

 There are quite a few Christmas Markets in Hamburg, but my favorites were the Rathausmarkt, and the Weisser Zauber Market which is located on the promenade that runs along the Binnenalster.
 I had high hopes for the “naughty” market in St. Pauli, but it turned out not to be very naughty, though they redeemed themselves with veggie burgers and falafel!

 Sweet almonds, candied apples, gingerbread, roasted chestnuts, and sausages are the among the most popular food items at the Christmas Markets in Hamburg.
 And of course, no visit would be complete without a mug (or two) of Glühwein!

 I think Glühwein is better in theory than reality… if you’ve never tried it, imagine horrid boxed red wine warmed with winter spices, and you’re close.
-But strolling around the Markets with Robert, bundled up and sipping Glühwein amongst the fairy lights is one of my best memories!
+But strolling around the Markets, bundled up and sipping Glühwein amongst the fairy lights is one of my best travel memories so far!

 The Christmas Markets in Hamburg were most enjoyable on Thursday and early Friday.
-Come Friday evening and Saturday, the crowds sort of carried us along and it was difficult to see anything.
+Come Friday evening and Saturday, the crowds sort of carried me along and it was difficult to see anything.
 So, if the German Christmas Markets are on your bucket list, I suggest visiting during the week for the best experience.

 Would I travel a far distance to visit the Christmas Markets in Hamburg?
-No. Robert and I had a wonderful time, but if we’d traveled from the States just to see the Christmas Markets, we’d have been sorely disappointed.
-We’re planning to make the Christmas Markets an annual trip for as long as we live on the Continent; next year, we’d like to go to Vienna by night train.
+No. I had a wonderful time, but if I’d traveled from the States just to see the Christmas Markets, I’d have been sorely disappointed.
+Next year, I’d like to go to Vienna by night train.